Aristotle-Metadata-Enterprises/aristotlemetadata.com/src/_posts/2021-05-15-aristotle-signup-launch.md

 ---
 layout: post
-title: 🚀 Free trials of the Aristotle Metadata Registry is now available as a fully self-managed Software
+title: 🚀 Free trials of the Aristotle Metadata Registry are now available as a fully self-managed Software-as-a-Service
 author: aristotle_press
 img: /aristotle/images/blog/2021-05-14-signup-launch.png
 thumbnail: /aristotle/images/blog/2021-05-14-signup-launch.png
 thumbnail-position: right
 ---

-# Free trials of the Aristotle Metadata Registry is now available as a fully self-managed Software-as-a-Service
+# Free trials of the Aristotle Metadata Registry are now available as a fully self-managed Software-as-a-Service

 On April 29th, at the Hyatt Canberra Aristotle Cloud Services launched a new self-managed version of the Aristotle Metadata Registry.